jquery/learn.jquery.com/page/jquery-mobile/getting-started.md

 ### Add a slider

 The framework contains a full set of form elements that automatically are enhanced into touch-friendly styled widgets.
 Here's a slider made with the new HTML5 input type of range, no `data-role` needed.
-These must be wrapped in a `form` element and each of these must always be properly associated with a `label`.
+All form elements must always be properly associated with a `label` and the group of form elements be wrapped in a `form` tag.

 ```
 <form>